ldynia/archcolider/4.ADRs/005 Service readiness checks.md

 ## Consequences

-By this implementation we avoid [dog pile](https://www.sobstel.org/blog/preventing-dogpile-effect/) effect for services that usually can handle all request with a single instance, but because of accumulated requests time for processing significantly increases that produce false positive alarms for admins and supervisor system.
+Through this implementation, we avoid [dog pile](https://www.sobstel.org/blog/preventing-dogpile-effect/) effect for services that usually can handle all requests with a single instance, but because of accumulated requests time for processing significantly increases that produce false-positive alarms for admins and supervisor system.